Published November 21st, 2017 by Dirk Waren

 We’ve explored how to deflect evil spirits in this article, closing with the three simple yet effective ways to repel demons—1. resist their attacks, 2. draw near to God and 3. purify your heart.
 Actually, God has provided an easy, surefire means to achieve this.
 I’m talking about the Armor & Weaponry of God.

-This article was edited from Chapter 17 & 18 of Dirk’s new book ANGELS, which is available for only just over $12 here (345 pages).
+This article was edited from Dirk’s book ANGELS, which is available for just over $12 here (345 pages); or, if you prefer, you can get the eBook version here for only $2.99.
+Both links allow you to “Look inside” the book.

 Leave a comment